 Debating Genetics as a Predictor of Criminal Offending and Sentencing

-Since the beginning of criminological research has been an ongoing debate and disagreement regarding the correlation between genetic characteristics and criminal behavior.
+Since the beginning of criminological research there has been an ongoing debate on the correlation between genetic characteristics and criminal behavior.
 There have been numerous studies and experiments conducted to help eliminate some of the unknowns related to the field of biological criminology and genetics.
 Genetic mutations have been disregarded as a consideration when developing guidelines for the causes of criminal behavior and determining the level of violence involved.

 Criminologists who once believed that genetics was a sole indication that would dictate a person’s criminal tendencies are now being discounted as more recent and logical studies are being conducted.
 In many cases these outdated data are being looked upon as being bad or biased research.
 As the popularity of the idea of using genetics as a means of predicting criminal behavior has decreased, the realization that genetics may in fact play a role in criminal offending is on the increase.
 “Mendel established the foundations for modern genetics in a paper that was ignored for 35 years.”